justmert/Taskboard/README.md

 To create a new note use the `note`/`n` option with your note's body following right after.

 ```
-Taskboard: n Thinking: the talking of the soul with itself -Plato
+Taskboard: n Life must be lived as play -Plato
 ```

 ### Create Snippet

-To create a new code snippet use the `snippet`/`sn` option with your snippet'a body following right after.
-After than you will sended to your editor which is set by $EDITOR variable in command line.
-If $EDITOR value is empty, then Taskboard will search other editors in your system and open that when finds it.
+To create a new code snippet use the `snippet`/`sn` option with your snippet'a body following right after.You will be sent to your editor which is set by $EDITOR variable in your system.
+If $EDITOR value is empty, Taskboard will search other editors in your system and open that when finds it.

 ```
 Taskboard: sn Code for updating Arch mirrors @arch